 Residents of Alameda County may drop off hazardous waste material at the Alameda County Household Hazardous Waste Facility located in Livermore.
 The facility will take and safely dispose of hazardous materials for residents and small businesses.
-Home generated pharmaceuticals and sharps must be packaged in an approved container available at local drug stores and pharmacies.
+Home generated sharps must be packaged in an approved container available at local drug stores and pharmacies.

 All businesses that generate sharps are required by the Medical Waste Management Act to have their biohazardous waste picked up by a registered biohazardous waste hauler.